Next Start

-College vs. Trade School vs. Community College: What’s the Difference?
+Trade School vs. Community College vs. College: Core Differences

 8/17/2021

-Whether you’re getting ready to graduate from high school or are looking to go back to school to get ahead in your career, you’ve probably discovered there are many different paths you can take when it comes to pursuing a postsecondary education.
+Whether you’re getting ready to graduate from high school or are looking to go back to school to get ahead in your career, you’ve probably discovered the different paths you can take when it comes to pursuing a postsecondary education.

-Going to school is an investment in your future, so when making your decision it’s important to explore all of your options.
-The school and type of program you choose will play a big role in helping you pursue the career of your choosing, so taking the time to research different opportunities can be worthwhile.
+Going to school is an investment in your future, so when making your decision it’s important to explore all your options.
+The school and type of program you choose will play a big role in helping you pursue the career you want, so taking the time to research different opportunities is worthwhile.

-Postsecondary programs are usually offered at three different types of institutions: colleges, trade schools and community colleges.
-Each type of school differs when it comes to the programs that are offered, the length of time required to complete them, and the diploma, degree or certificate you can graduate with.
+Postsecondary programs are usually offered at three different types of institutions: trade schools, community colleges and colleges.
+Each type of school differs when it comes to the programs offered, the length of time required to complete them, and the diploma, degree or certificate you can graduate with.

-So how do you make the decision between college, trade school and community college?
-Keep reading to learn about the pros and cons of each path and how to choose the one that best suits you and your goals.
+So, how do you make the decision between trade schools vs. community college vs. college?
+Keep reading to learn about the pros and cons of each path and how to find the one that best suits you and your goals.

 As you start planning for your education, one of the first things you’ll need to decide is whether you want to take the trade school or college route.